2016 United States House of Representatives elections in South Carolina: Campaign

 During the campaign, Sanford had a significant fundraising advantage over Horne.
-During their sole debate the two expressed contrasting views on Donald Trump with Sanford saying that “I think he says some things which are very, very strange.
-Some of which are destructive.” with Horne saying that “I think what Donald Trump is appealing to is the anger and frustration that a lot of us feel in the U.S...”
+During their sole debate, the two expressed contrasting views on Donald Trump.
+Sanford said, "I think he says some things which are very, very strange.
+Some of which are destructive."
+Horne said, "I think what Donald Trump is appealing to is the anger and frustration that a lot of us feel in the U.S..."

 Results

-Horne polled stronger than expected with Sanford receiving 56% of the vote to Horne's 44%.
+Horne polled stronger than expected, with Sanford receiving 56% of the vote to Horne's 44%.